On this page

 How to get involved

 Each year thousands of schools across the country register their participation.
-You can register your school too on the Bullying No Way website.
+You too can register your school on the Bullying No Way website to access the campaign resources and toolkit.

 Encourage student participation in your school